robballou/gitconfig-sublimetext/README.md

 # Git Config Language

-Provides some simple settings for .gitconfig files
+Provides some simple settings for `.gitconfig` and `.gitignore` files